oracle-cne/ocne/doc/cluster-management/oci.md

 Cluster API Provider.
 Cluster API is an API implemented as Kubernetes custom resources that are serviced by applications running in a Kubernetes cluster.

 Cluster API has a large interface.
-Please refer to the [https://cluster-api.sigs.k8s.io/](community documentation) for a complete description of the configuration options that are available.
+Please refer to the [community documentation](https://cluster-api.sigs.k8s.io/) for a complete description of the configuration options that are available.